If you’re a coffee lover who also appreciates a good dessert, you’ve got to try an Irish cream breve!

 - Stovetop Moka Pot: A stovetop moka pot is a classic Italian coffee pot that can produce a strong, espresso-like coffee.
 It might not be true espresso, but it’s a great option for home brewing.

-- French Press: While traditionally used for making coffee, a French press can be used to brew a strong coffee concentrate that can serve as the base for your macchiato.
+- French Press: While traditionally used for making coffee, a French press can be used to brew a strong coffee concentrate that can serve as the base for espresso-based beverages.

 - Aeropress: The Aeropress is a versatile coffee maker that can produce a concentrated coffee shot akin to espresso.
 It’s a popular choice among home baristas.